Quick take

 - Sending as a document/file instead of a photo.

-- Forwarding original media from another app.
+- Sharing an original file from another app.

 - Nonβphoto formats like PDFs.